Towards best practices in low-dimensional semi-supervised latent Bayesian optimization for the design of antimicrobial peptides

 \subsection{Dataset}

 To train our TransVAE models we used a peptide sequence dataset consisting of 665,772 sequences.
 We sourced sequences from from AMP-specific databases DRAMP V3.0 \cite{shi_dramp3_2022}, APD3 \cite{wang_apd3_2016}, GRAMPA \cite{witten_deep_2019}, dbAMP 2.0 \cite{jhong_dbamp2_2022}, StarPep \cite{aguilera-mendoza_starpep_2019}, and general protein databases SwissProt and TREMBL \cite{the_uniprot_consortium_uniprot_2023}.
 Using peptide sequences from databases of known antimicrobial peptides ensures that the data distribution — and therefore the distribution being learned by the TransVAE — contains examples of sequences that are AMPs.
 Additionally, to ensure the training distribution also contained non-AMPs, we excluded those peptides from SwissProt annotated with the keywords antifungal, antimicrobial, antibiotic, antiviral defense, antiviral protein, secreted; although the impact of keyword combinations on predictive model performance has been discussed elsewhere\cite{sidorczuk_benchmarks_2022-negativeAMPsSelection}.
 Lastly, we clustered TREMBL sequences at 90\% identity using CD-HIT \cite{cd-hit_1,cd-hit_2}, then randomly sampled 7500 peptides at each length, yielding a subset of 668,343 peptides (the smallest length in the TREMBL set after clustering was 15).
-The final dataset of unique peptides from every database was 665,772 sequences.
-This final amount was split into a training set of 523,848 sequences and a test set of 141,924 sequences (SI Fig. \ref{sifig:histogram_of_dataset_sequence_lengths}).
+Once we removed duplicates, the final dataset of unique peptides from every database was 665,772 sequences.
+This final amount was split into a training set of 523,848 sequences and a test set of 141,924 sequences where we ensured that the training set and test set had the same proportion of verified AMP and verified non-AMP peptides (SI Fig. \ref{sifig:histogram_of_dataset_sequence_lengths}).